back to guides

 The conversation API exposes five completion shapes that cover the combinations of stateless vs stateful and synchronous vs background.
 Most chat UIs land on /conversation/{id}/complete.
 Stateless integrations land on /conversation/complete.
 The send and receive split is for the cases where you need to interpose logic between recording a user message and producing the agent reply. dispatch is the background variant, with the result delivered later through a channel subscription or through the conversation history.

 The right endpoint is the one whose shape matches the work.
-A one-off completion is a dispatch or a complete.
-A named, scheduled, repeatable job is a task.
-An event-driven webhook handler is a trigger integration.
+A short one-off completion is a dispatch or a complete.
+A named, scheduled, repeatable, or long-running job is a task.
 Pick the resource type first, and the endpoint follows.